cccntu/forking-an-agent/README.md

 # Forking an AI Agent

-This is a MVP implementation of the fork pattern for AI agents.
+This is an MVP implementation of the fork pattern for AI agents.

 ## Overview